 This information is provided in accordance with the rights of individuals under UK Data Protection Law to understand how their data is used.
-Members of our school community are encouraged to read this Privacy Notice and understand the school's obligations to its entire community.
+Staff, parents and students are all encouraged to read this Privacy Notice and understand the school's obligations to its entire community.